calebschoepp/caleb-www/content/blog/year_in_review_2022.md

 This is to capture the music, podcasts, Youtubers, video games, and board games that I really enjoyed this year.

-1. **Magic: The Gathering** --- Magic is a [collectible card game](https://en.wikipedia.org/wiki/Collectible_card_game) that I was first introduced to in junior high by my friend Ryan.
+1. **Magic: The Gathering** --- Magic is a [collectible card game](https://en.wikipedia.org/wiki/Collectible_card_game) that I was first introduced to in junior high by my friend.
 I have really fond memories of hours spent in his basement learning to play.
 For a number of reasons we eventually stopped playing.
 However, this summer when I was in Seattle (the birthplace and mecca of Magic) I had a hankering to start playing again.
 There are multiple formats of Magic that you can play but by far my favorite is limited.
 In limited you sit around a table with 8 others passing packs of cards around as you draft a deck that you'll then play against your opponents.
 Since this summer I have made a very serious return to Magic and I'm absolutely loving it.
 I firmly believe that limited Magic is one of the funnest and most mentally stimulating ways to spend a few hours.
 2. **Harry's House by Harry Styles** --- I basically just listened to this album on repeat all year.
 According to Spotify I was in the top 0.5% of listeners.
 My favorite songs were Daylight and Love Of My Life.
 I'll forever associate his second album with my trip to New Zealand and this album will forever be associated with my British Isles trip.
 3. **All-In podcast** --- The All-In podcast continues to deliver.
 Although the show can sometimes get a little more political than I prefer, I am still addicted to feeling like I have secret access to billionaires conversations.
 4. **Limited Resources podcast** --- This podcast is all about how to get better at playing Magic.
 I crushed so many of these episodes on my commute to work in the summer.
 Oddly enough I feel like I learned a lot of general life lessons from this podcast too.